 Alicja Krysiak is a traveler, photographer, and an adventurer.
-At first she traveled with her parents and siblings, although she says her most memorable times travelling was when she explored and photographed destinations on her own.
+Her travel blog Just Adventures is designed to inspire women travelers of all ages, especially "baby boomers," to Go-See-Do!
+At first she traveled with her parents and siblings, although she says her most memorable times traveling were when she explored and photographed destinations on her own.
 Alicja began solo adventures after her divorce and once her children were adults.
-Her travel blog Just Adventures is designed to inspire women travellers of all ages, especially "baby boomers" to Go-See-Do !
-She provides some incredible photos and articles as well as insights into solo travelling.
+She provides some incredible photos and articles as well as insights into solo traveling.

 Alicja was kind enough to answer our questions below.

 TA: How many years have you been traveling and what got you hooked?

 Alicja: How many years HAVEN'T I been travelling is more the answer!!
 I have been travelling since I was 3 1/2 years old.
 My solo travels started about 8 years ago to some very remote destinations, such as Vanuatu and Pentacost Island.
 My parents, especially my dad, have always encouraged me to explore the world not as a tourist but as one that engages with the people and the culture I'm travelling to.
 Anthony Bourdain's quote resonates with me to the core - "Travel isn't always pretty.
 It isn't always comfortable.
 Sometimes it hurts, it even breaks your heart.
 But that's okay.
 The journey changes you: it should change you.
 It leaves marks on your memory, on your consciousness, on your heart and on your body.
 You take something with you.
 Hopefully, you leave something good behind."